davidpangsw/shortcuts/README.md

   - Situation (string, describing the source state, the prerequisite of the action. null if it is the "default" state that can be easily understood)
   - Action (string, describing keyboard combinations, gestures, or others)
   - Result (string, describing what the action do, or the result state after performing action, whichever is easier to be understood)
-  - Fullname = "<App Name>-<Shortcut Group>-Index"
+  - Fullname = "<app-name>-<shortcut-group>-index"

+- A Course is a list of Labs.

-- A Lab is a series of shortcuts that hopefully, but not guanranteed, cycles back to the original states without side effect.
-It has:
+- A Lab is a series of steps that hopefully, but not guanranteed, cycles back to the original states without side effect.
+Each step usually is a shortcut to perform, but can also be a normal step not involving shortcut.
+For example:
-  - Index (auto-inc, int)
-  - Course (string)
-  - Shortcuts (string[], a list of shortcut fullnames).
-Shouldn't be long, size from 1 to 10
-  - Description (string, about what this lab performed)
-  - Metadata about looking up for it (Tag or Group)
-  - Metadata about if it is prioritized, and if it is memorized well
+  - "Focus on a window", "Tile Left Half", "Tile Right Half", "Tile Top Half", "Tile bottom Half", "Return to Previous Size"
+    - This lab involves 6 steps, without producing side effects.
+Step 1 doesn't involve shortcut, but others do.
+    - Correct shortcut should also be included at the end of a step, for example, "Tile Left Half (⌃🌐←)"

 ## Presentation
 - Just like Anki or app using SM2 algo